m-reza-rahman/jakartaee-docker/javaee/README.md

 - Install JDK 8+.
 - Install the Eclipse IDE for Java EE Developers from [here](https://www.eclipse.org/downloads/packages/).
-- Istall Docker for your OS.
+- Install Docker for your OS.

 ## Database creation